(This post was last published on January 1, 2018. We’ve updated it for accuracy and completeness.)

 Did you know that the online opportunity for B2B sellers dwarfs that of B2C?

-B2B eCommerce is predicted to reach $1.2 trillion and account for 13.1% of all B2B sales in the U.S. by 2021.
+B2B eCommerce is predicted to reach $1.8 trillion and account for 17% of all B2B sales in the U.S. by 2023.
 The industry is twice as big as B2C.
-And just like B2C, more sales are shifting to online.
+And just like B2C, more sales continue to shift from in-person to online.

-Is this an opportunity that you can afford to pass on?
+Is this an opportunity you can afford to pass on?

 2. B2B’s Bigger Order Values and Higher Conversion Rates

 Compared to consumers, B2B buyers have higher average order values and they’re more likely to buy.

 Since they buy in bulk, an average order value of a B2B transaction is around $491, opposed to $147 for B2C.

 And, conversion rates are higher.
 B2B websites report average conversion rates at 10%, while B2C experiences are around 3%.

 This shows that eCommerce can have a high ROI for B2B merchants who invest in it.